+34 620 10 75 37info@nanbiosis.com

 Freeze Substitution (FS) of specimens in methanol, acetone or any other FS media at low temperatures is the next step following high pressure freezing and other cryo-fixation methods.

 Progressive Lowering of Temperature (PLT) allows substitution and resin infiltration of chemically fixed specimens.
-Finally, the sample is polymerized under UV light in the EM AFS2 and can be cut and immunolabelled.
+Finally, the sample is polymerized with epoxy resins for conventional electron microscopy or tomography analysis, or with acrylic resins under UV light for immunolabelling studies.

 Read More